-After you finish your basic application, a local NRCS representative will have a one-onone conversation with you about your farming operation using the Conservation Assessment Ranking Tool (CART), CART assesses your current conservation situation and evaluates and ranks proposals.
+After you finish your basic application, a local NRCS representative will have a one-onone conversation with you about your farming operation using the Conservation Assessment Ranking Tool (CART).
+CART assesses your current conservation situation and evaluates and ranks proposals.
 That means both the conservation practices already in place on your farm as well as ones you adopt as part of your CSP contract.
 If you are already doing great conservation work, this will translate into meeting or exceeding the "stewardship threshold" of a higher number of "resource concerns."
 The more resource concerns you meet, the higher your annual per-acre existing practice payment will be.
 CART will also score any new practices and enhancements you want to undertake.
-You must undertake one or more new or improved conservation activities the stewardship threshold.
-And remember to include all agricultural control over the five-year contract!
+You must undertake one or more new or improved conservation activities that will allow you to surpass the stewardship threshold.
+And remember to include all agricultural or private forest land you will control over the five-year contract!